iDash3/miniSAM/README.md

-# TinySAM: Plug and play ONNX SAM segmentation in the browser
+# miniSAM: Plug and play ONNX SAM segmentation in the browser

-TinySAM is a JavaScript library for performing image segmentation directly in the browser using ONNX models.
+miniSAM is a JavaScript library for performing image segmentation directly in the browser using ONNX models.
 It uses a lightweight, distilled version of Meta AI's original Segment Anything Model (SAM), specifically optimized for efficient in-browser execution.

-The training code used for the model distillation process will be made available soon.
-TinySAM provides a stateful API for interactive segmentation by allowing users to add include/exclude clicks on an image.
+The training code used for the model distillation process will be made available soon. miniSAM provides a stateful API for interactive segmentation by allowing users to add include/exclude clicks on an image.

 ## Features